vexor/vx-promo/install.md

 ### Email setup

-Web application uses system senmail so you have to have it configured.
+Web application uses system sendmail so you have to have it configured.
 Or, use [ssmtp][ssmtp].

 ### What you will have on your servers